kwatch/benry-ruby/benry-cmdapp/README.md

 class GitAction < Benry::CmdApp::Action

-  prefix "git:" do
+  category "git:" do

-    prefix "branch:" do
+    category "branch:" do

       @action.("create a new branch")
       def create(branch)